thiloschenkelberg/reactGraphAI/README.md

 Refers to: https://github.com/IEK-13/MatGraphAI

----
+## Try it out

-You can try it out using a test account:
+You can try out a prototype using a test account:

 Mail: test@test.com
 Password: testaccount